jduchateau/rdf_benchmark/README.md

-This is a fork of the Sophia benchmarking to compare "normal" Sophia (FastGraph and LightGraph) with the HDT Sophia adapter.
+## RDF Library Benchmark

+There are several HDT and non-HDT libraries under parse and query tests on up to 10 million triples.
 Testing is done on an Intel i9-12900k.
 The person data files need to be converted to HDT for the HDT test to work.

+This is a fork of the Sophia benchmarking suite.
+The original purpose of the fork was to to compare "normal" Sophia (FastGraph and LightGraph) with the HDT Sophia adapter.
+However as the original is not updated much you can just use this one as a general RDF library benchmark with more up to date versions.

-Original readme below.
+## Original README
-Known bug: Logging text from HDT needs to be manually removed from the HDT CSV file.

 This is an environment for benchmarking the [sophia] library, and comparing it with other RDF libraries.